|🏡 What does contingent mean?

 A contingent buyer can only complete a home purchase if certain conditions are met — like first selling their current home or getting a loan approved.
 Compared to cash offers, contingent offers take longer to complete and are at a higher risk of falling through.

 Contingent buyers are more common than cash buyers.
 Depending on where your house is located, you might only be dealing with contingent offers.
 There’s nothing inherently wrong with a contingent offer, but some contingent buyers may require you to jump through more hoops than others.

 Here are three things you should consider when fielding offers from contingent buyers.

-Reason 1 – You’re Dependent on Your Buyer’s Timeline:
+You’re Dependent on Your Buyer’s Timeline

-- A sale and settlement clause means the individual doesn’t have an offer yet – but that they must sell and settle the house before he or she can purchase your property.
+- A sale and settlement contingency means the individual doesn’t have an offer yet – but that they must sell and settle the house before he or she can purchase your property.
 In this case, they will continue to market their property.
 The buyer can amend their sale and settlement clause and change it to a settlement clause once an offer has been accepted.

 In both situations, you must wait until the buyer completes a sale before your contract moves forward.
 That means that you may not be able to move quickly, and you may end up waiting for several weeks or even months before completing your sale.

-Reason 3 – Your Sale May Fall Through:
+Your Sale May Fall Through